TourmalineCore/inner-circle-documentation/accounts-and-tenants/strategy.md

 #### Manager Roles Per Service (Can Edit Data)

-- Employees Manager Role
+- Employees Manager
-- Books Manager Role
+- Books Manager
-- Items Manager Role
+- Items Manager
-- Compensations Manager Role
+- Compensations Manager

-Do we create a "CEO" or "Manager" role with all editing permissions or do we combine several specific Manager roles in an account?
+Normally each of these roles contain all permissions of their service except for `AUTO_TESTS_ONLY` ones.
+For instance, `AUTO_TESTS_ONLY Items` contains all permissions of Items service except for `AUTO_TESTS_ONLY_IsItemTypesHardDeleteAllowed` and `AUTO_TESTS_ONLY_IsItemsHardDeleteAllowed`.
+There might be also some permissions missing for a Manager Role depending on the service needs.

 #### Destructive Roles for E2E Tests Cleanup (ALL PERMISSIONS OF SERVICE)

-- AUTO_TESTS_ONLY Employees Role
+- AUTO_TESTS_ONLY Employees
-- AUTO_TESTS_ONLY Books Role
+- AUTO_TESTS_ONLY Books
-- AUTO_TESTS_ONLY Items Role
+- AUTO_TESTS_ONLY Items
-- AUTO_TESTS_ONLY Compensations Role
+- AUTO_TESTS_ONLY Compensations

-Will these AUTO_TESTS_ONLY Roles contain all permissions of a specific service?
+Each of these roles contain all permissions of their service.
+For instance, `AUTO_TESTS_ONLY Items` contains all permissions of Items service.

 ToDo
 How to call First and Second Tenant/Account to remember them?